grafana/grafana/docs/sources/enterprise/configuration.md

 ### allowed_organizations

 List of comma- or space-separated organizations.
-User should be a member of at least one organization to log in.
+Each user must be a member of at least one organization to log in.

 ### org_mapping